Site Search

 We aim to improve this balance (a good, balanced state) and manage our business in a way that contributes to a rich and colorful life.

-The "TANSEISHA WELL-BEING" logo, which visually represents Tanseisha's unique concept of well-being, is used to foster employee awareness and support the promotion of well-being management.
+The "TANSEISHA WELL-BEING" logo, which visually expresses Tanseisha's unique concept of well-being, is used to foster employee awareness and support the promotion of well-being management.

-The logo is designed to create an image of overlapping circles representing the three elements necessary for well-being - social, physical, and mental - influencing and balancing each other, and is made up of the VI color of the Tanseisha Group's purpose, "Envisioning the future from space, bringing color to people and society."
+The logo is designed to evoke the image of overlapping circles representing the three elements necessary for well-being - physical, mental, and social - influencing and balancing each other, and is complemented by the VI color of the Tanseisha Group's purpose: "Drawing the future from space, bringing color to people and society."

 In addition to the "telework system" and "flextime system" that allows employees to freely decide their working hours for all employees, we have introduced a short-time work system that is not based on childcare or nursing care reasons, and aim to improve productivity and well-being by promoting work-life balance.
 In addition, we are taking measures such as introducing sick leave and infertility treatment leave so that capable and motivated employees can balance their work with their family and private lives and choose various working styles, creating a workplace where diverse human resources can work comfortably and demonstrate their abilities, and promoting work style reform.